min2ha/ukwa-site/content/target/20919/index.en.md

   "subject": "UK General Election 2015"
 }

-# Chartered Institute of Environmental Health: CIEH Election Manifesto: Health for our future

 The Chartered Institute of Environmental Health (CIEH) is a registered charity and the professional voice for environmental health.
 We set standards, accredit courses and qualifications for the education of members and EHPs.